Dantonio ties school record with his seventh AP Top 25 finish; Spartans also finish No. 16 in the Amway Coaches Poll.

 Another key reason for MSU's success was creating turnovers on defense and limiting mistakes on offense, as Michigan State ranked first in the Big Ten and tied for 10th in the FBS in turnover margin (+13, 0.9 per game).
 The Spartans forced a total of 28 turnovers (11 fumbles, 17 interceptions), including five for touchdowns (three fumble recoveries, two interception returns).
 MSU forced the most turnovers in the Big Ten (28) and also turned the ball over the least amount of times (15) in the conference.
 MSU's seven interceptions were also tied for fewest in the Big Ten and tied for 11th fewest in the FBS.

-Dennard, Calhoun and senior linebacker Max Bullough were first-team selections by both the coaches and media.
-Junior safety Kurtis Drummond, senior safety Isaiah Lewis and junior punter Mike Sadler were named first-team All-Big Ten by the coaches.
+Dennard, Calhoun and Bullough were first-team selections by both the coaches and media.
+Drummond, Sadler and senior safety Isaiah Lewis were named first-team All-Big Ten by the coaches.
 The five first-team selections on defense tied for the most in school history (1966).
-Since 2007, Dantonio has helped produce 26 first-team All-Big Ten selections.

 Michigan State defeated five bowl-bound teams in 2013, including victories over Iowa, Michigan, Nebraska, Minnesota and Ohio State.
 The Spartans snapped Ohio State's school-record 24-game winning streak in the Big Ten Championship.